 A total of five tests from his nasal and oral samples returned “weak positive” results at first, but the dog later was allowed to go home after samples returned negative.

 In spite of the “weak positive” results, the antibodies were not detected in the dog’s blood.
-This suggests that perhaps the dog may not have been infected.
+This suggests that perhaps the dog may not have had Covid-19.

 The virus that was detected may have simply been virus that contaminated the dog’s nose or haircoat.
 The dog did die, however, after its release Monday.
 The exact cause of death is unknown.

 Can Pets Carry The Virus On Their Fur?

 Yes.
 It is possible that the animal, either a cat or a dog, could carry the virus on its fur, just as it could leave them on any surface of your house.
 That is why it is so important to practice good hygiene.
 Wash your hands before and after petting the animal.
 Also, hard though it is, avoid pet kissing and snuggles.